Vyral/base-template/_posts/2020-04-16-how-the-wrong-agent-can-cost-you-thousands.md

 <p style="text-align: center;"><em>Here’s why selecting experienced, knowledgeable representation is invaluable.</em></p>

+Whether you're a buyer or seller, working with the wrong agent can cost you thousands, and today I'll share a couple of recent examples that demonstrate why.

 We’re working with a group right now that needs to relocate, and as we looked up their property to begin the selling process, it was evident that **these folks paid $260,000 back in 2017 for a home that was only worth around $238,000 to $242,000 back then.**&nbsp;

 I don’t know how it appraised, but I know now that we cannot sell it; the market has increased 2% to 3% every single year since 2017.&nbsp;

-In another recent scenario, an individual had listed a property (their first ever time selling) for $160,000, and guess who put an offer in?
+In another recent scenario, an individual had listed a property (their first time selling) for $160,000, and guess who put an offer in?
 Yours truly.
 It was worth every bit of $180,000. **We put an expiration date, nailed it down within an hour, and walked into a lot of money in equity because someone underpriced the home.&nbsp;**

 {% include pullquote.html %}